amkhrjee/wp/readme.md

 The `--save` flag saves the article to disk rather than outputting to stdout.

-For bulk downloading from multiple links, create a file with one link per line.
+For downloading from multiple links at once, create a file with one link per line.

-When bulk downloading, the `--save` flag is automatically added.
+In this case, the `--save` flag is automatically added.

 ## Scraping wikipedia